-Washington D.C.’s NFL team may have officially rebranded in 2022, but Northwest Stadium has been the Washington Commanders stadium since 1997.
+Washington D.C.’s NFL team may have officially rebranded in 2022, but Northwest Stadium has been the home of the Washington Commanders stadium since 1997.
 After being built as Jack Kent Cooke Stadium to replace the outgoing RFK Stadium, the athletic complex was known as FedExField for much of its history, from 1999 to 2024.

 In addition to football, Northwest Stadium hosts the annual Prince George’s Classic between two HBCUs, and also regularly hosts international soccer matches as well.
 In October 2021, the stadium also brought rugby to the D.C. area with a match between the New Zealand All Blacks and the USA Eagles.